at the Haliburton Sculpture Forest

 On the trails, keep 2 metres (6 ft) apart from other visitors.

 Wear a mask in any situation where you are unable to stay 2 metres apart or when you are passing other walkers.

 Keep your dog on a leash at all times.

-At the moment, the only washroom available for public usage in Glebe Park, is the one near the entrance closest to the Haliburton Highlands Museum.
+At the moment, the only washroom available for public usage in Glebe Park, is the one in Glebe Field near the entrance closest to the Haliburton Highlands Museum.

-You are allowed to sit on the benches in the Sculpture Forest (following the grouping guidelines above) but not allowed to use the picnic tables in the park.
+You are welcome to sit on the benches in the Sculpture Forest and use the picnic tables in the park.